sasimpson/reporter/README.md

 ## Tips

 Use a `Content-Security-Policy-Report-Only` intially and report the violations to see what parts of your policy might not pass and could break your app.
 Additionally you can set the `Content-Security-Policy` to something less strict, report to one endpoint, and make the `Content-Security-Policy-Only` to a stricter set of policies to get data about who is doing what.

+## Running/Installation

+This application uses [Go](https://go.dev), so to build you will need to install.
+It is a versatile and powerful language, if you haven't, you should check it out.

+To run:

+    go run main.go

+To build:

+    go build -o reporter github.com/sasimpson/reporter

+you can then run the binary:

+    ./reporter

+You can reach the sample page in your browser at http://localhost:8080 and should see the structured logging example on the console output.